mlcommons/inference/Submission_Guidelines.md

 ## Submission Rules

 The MLPerf inference submission rules are spread between the [MLCommons policies](https://github.com/mlcommons/policies/blob/master/submission_rules.adoc) and the [MLCommons Inference policies](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc) documents.
 Further, the rules related to power submissions are given [here](https://github.com/mlcommons/inference_policies/blob/master/power_measurement.adoc).

-**The points below are only for ease of use and should never be considered official MLPerf rules.**
+The below points are a summary taken from the official rules.

 ## Hardware requirements
 1. MLCommons inference results can be submitted on any hardware and we have past results from Raspberry Pi to high-end inference servers.